Molecular dynamics application example¶

 Ax[dim].yaxis.get_label().set_rotation(0)

-The C-type lection receptor langerin¶
+The C-type lectin receptor langerin¶

 Let’s read in some “real world” data for this example.
 We will work with a 6D projection from a classical MD trajectory of the C-type lectin receptor langerin that was generated by the dimension reduction procedure TICA.